 4.5.1.
-Account Holders in the CO2 Removal marketplace may, through a separate sale authorization, authorize the Marketplace to place CORCs for sale in external marketplaces.
+Account Holders in the CO2 Removal marketplace may, through a separate sale authorization, place CORCs for sale in external marketplaces.
 The CORCs allocated for such purpose are transferred to a separate certificate Account of the authorizing Account Holder and are not simultaneously available for sale in the Marketplace.